-Bruce has had lots and lots of cause to worry in his life.
-February 17th of 2014, 9:22 in the morning, he put his youngest on school bus and had just started to eat breakfast.
+Bruce has had lots and lots of causes to worry about in his life.
+February 17th of 2014, at 9:22 in the morning, he put his youngest on the school bus and had just started to eat breakfast.

 “I was expecting my doctor to call me with the biopsy results, but he assured me that everything was just going to be fine.
 The phone rang.
 I looked at the caller ID and in that instant; I knew exactly what he was going to tell me.

 I knew that eating breakfast that morning was going to be the last normal thing I would do for a very long time.
 Sure enough, he called and he said, “Bruce, I just have no idea how to tell you this.
 It all came back bad.
 You’ve got stage 4 prostate cancer.”
 Then the wheels just start rolling and life didn’t assume normalcy for a long time after that”.

 I’ll never forget the day that Bruce texted me.
 He had just found out.
 Knowing what he went through, the terrible pain and process that he had to go through, and yet his faith remained so very strong.
 His story is powerful and encouraging, so let’s dive into some of the questions that I asked him.

 Worry is using your imagination to create images of what you do not want to see, and/or events that you do not want to occur.
 It becomes paralyzing.
 It is like watching a movie.
 You’re creating, scripting, directing, and casting a movie in which you’re a victim.

 WHEN DOES WORRY BECOME YOUR DOMINANT THOUGHT PROCESS?

 There are so many things we worry about that we have absolutely no control over.
 There are certain things though that we worry about that we do have control over.

 Stressing over it keeps you focused on the negative outcome and it paralyzes you from taking the action that you can take.